sap-ient-ai/.github/profile/README.md

 ## GPU sponsorship and investment

-We're looking for a single A100 to use for a few weeks.
+We're looking for two A100 GPUs to use for a few weeks.

-We want to host our own Llama3 70B model and develop a chassis for evaluating fine-tuning / alignment strategies.
+We want to host our own Llama3 70B model and develop a (multi-GPU) chassis for evaluating LLM fine-tuning / alignment strategies.

 Is there anyone out there that has one we can use?
 If so, please contact pipad.org@gmail.com, and we would be proud to acknowledge out sponsor(s) here.